-We want you to enjoy your time studying here, but we understand that there may be times you need a little extra support to help you.
-Whether you need advice about accommodation, settling in to student life, or just want a chat with our friendly Wellbeing team, we are here to help.
+We want you to enjoy your time studying here, but we understand that there may be times when you need a little extra support.
+Whether you need advice about accommodation, settling into student life, or just want a chat with our friendly Wellbeing team, we are here to help.

 askUS is at the core of our student support service, offering information and advice on matters such as finance, wellbeing and counselling, accommodation and more.
 Once you’re a student here at Salford, if you have any worries, concerns, or need advice on a particular topic, askUS should be your first stop.
 You’ll find them in University House, which is also home to Salford Students’ Union.

 If you’re hoping to join Salford and think that getting some extra support would help you during your time here, we’d advise that you get in touch as soon as possible.
 The first step is arranging an appointment and the good news is that you do not need to wait until September for this - appointments are available throughout the summer.
 We're here to guide you through each step and there’s so much we can do now to support you before your arrival.